 But what’s the point of all this exploring?
 Why, treasure, of course.
 Treasure which turns into points which turns into extra lives.
 And keys.
 Lots of multi-colored keys, a la the SG-1000 classic The Castle.
 Each room is a series of platforming obstacles that prevent you from collecting said keys to open more doors to more rooms to more treasure to more keys and oh my I got the panama sweats.
 In both structure and design, the game is exactly like The Castle.
 Or, rather, The Castle is exactly like Montezuma’s Revenge, as the former released two years after the latter.

 “This Old Pyramid” featuring your hosts, Panama Joe and The Hiss Twins.

 I loved exploring the rooms of The Castle, but I’m not too fond of ol’ Panama Joe’s antics.
-Like other early platforming heroes – Mario in Donkey Kong, Spelunker in Spelunker – Joe can’t withstand a fall of more than a centimeter (I’m slightly exaggerating, but not by much).
-And while this sort of weakness was acceptable in 1984, Mario’s god-like jumping powers in Super Mario Bros – these that by allowed him to jump as high as he liked with zero consequences upon landing – changed the platforming game forever.
+Like other early platforming heroes – Mario in Donkey Kong, Spelunker in Spelunker – Joe can’t withstand a fall of more than a centimeter (I’m slightly exaggerating… slightly).
+And while this sort of weakness was acceptable in 1984, Mario’s god-like jumping powers in Super Mario Bros – these that allowed him to jump as high as he liked with zero consequences upon landing – changed the platforming game forever.
 Considering that, in the Master System port, Parker Brothers added new elements to the higher levels, included text descriptions with each level, and gave the graphics an 8-bit spit shine, you’d think they might offer even a little leeway with the jumps.
 But no, Joe’s as lame as he ever was, and the port is all the worse for it.